phuongwj/phuongwj/README.md

 ## Julia 🤗

-- 🤔 Third-year Computer Science student at Dalhousie University
+- 🤔 Third-year Computer Science student at Dalhousie University.
-- 🌊 Aspiring to become a well-rounded Software Engineer
+- 🌊 Aspiring to become a well-rounded Software Engineer.
-- 🍰 Part-time helper at my sister’s small business
+- 🍰 Part-time helper at my sister’s small business.
-- 📬 Reach me at phuong.pham@dal.ca / phamjulia9@gmail.com
+- 📬 Reach me at phuong.pham@dal.ca / phamjulia9@gmail.com.
 <!--
 **phuongwj/phuongwj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.